Stevens-johnson syndrome L51.1

 • In the case of minor skin detachment, the epidermis should be left in situ.

-• If blisters form, they should be relieved by puncture.
+• If large blisters form, they should be relieved by puncture.
 The blister cover remains in situ.

 If no systemic treatment with glucocorticoids is given, topical glucocorticoid externals can be applied for a maximum of 5 days (glucocorticoids class III/IV in adults and corticoids class III in children and adolescents).
 They should be applied to lesional but not yet eroded areas of skin.

 For the treatment of eroded areas of the skin, they should be applied to non-stick, non-adherent silicone spacers or greasy gauze to cover the wound.
 Silver-containing topicals and wound dressings are also used in acute care (silver sulphadiazine).
-Limitations include the increased risk of absorption of silver-containing particles (monitoring of leukocytes, liver and kidney values) and the possible causal triggering of toxic epidermolysis by sulfmethoxazole or sulfasalazine when silver sulfadiazine is used.
+Limitations include an increased risk of absorption of silver-containing particles (monitoring of leukocytes, liver and kidney values) and, when using silver sulfadiazine, the possible causal triggering of toxic epidermolysis by sulfmethoxazole or sulfasalazine.

 The frequency of topical antiseptic treatment is based on the frequency of dressing changes.